mantidproject/mantid/docs/source/algorithms/LoadISISNexus-v2.rst

 Data loaded from Nexus File
 ###########################

+Not all of the nexus file is loaded.
+This section tells you what is loaded and where it goes in the workspace.

 The nexus file must have ``raw_data_1`` as its main group and contain a ``/isis_vms_compat`` group to be loaded.